macstadium/packer-plugin-macstadium-orka/README.md

 ## Original Author / License

-This plugin is "very-loosely" based-on and took inspiration from the [Packer Null Builder], [Packer LXD Builder], and the [Packer Builder Veertu Anka].
+This plugin is "very-loosely" based-on and took inspiration from the [Packer Null Builder] and [Packer LXD Plugin].

 * Written by [Farley Farley] ( farley _at_ neonsurge **dawt** com )
 * License Terms: [GNU GPL v3]